-The biggest challenge today for many leaders involves dealing with very complex, systemic problems and seemingly intractable dilemmas.
-It can feel overwhelming trying to balance multiple stakeholder groups, financial pressures, demand for quality improvement, raising safety standards and conflicting values, all at the same time.
+The biggest challenge today for many leaders involves dealing with very complex, systemic problems and what can feel like impossible dilemmas.
+It can feel overwhelming trying to balance multiple stakeholder groups, financial pressures, demand for quality improvement, the wrath of senior leaders, raising safety standards and conflicting values, all at the same time.
 In short, they are confronted with what leadership professor Keith Grint calls a “wicked problem.”
 These are problems that are messy, have no one solution, occur when there is increasing uncertainty and a pressing need for wider collaboration.

 Systemic wicked problems go beyond the capacity of any one person to understand and respond to, and there is often disagreement about the causes of the problems and the best way to tackle them.
 Wicked problems are also difficult to tackle effectively using traditional thinking i.e. that the best way to solve a problem is to follow an orderly and linear process, working from problem to solution.
 Resolving wicked problems requires changing the way we think, balancing overly rational approaches, using innovative ways of team working, trying new behaviours, time to step back from the chaos for richer sense-making and more authentic conversations.

 To think systemically, beyond our local situation, we all need imagination to understand the other parts and connections of the wider system that we don’t experience directly, that we may have an impact on and yet may be out of our control.